Learn

 6.Citation Formatting

 10%Statistics, quotes, and data points formatted for easy extraction.
 Numbered lists, bold key facts, and clear attributions.
+AI engines prefer content where data points can be extracted without ambiguity.

 Tip: Use bold text for key statistics.
 Format data as 'According to [source], X is Y.'